Englefield Green: Runnymede Halls of Residence

 Gilbert's Statue of Eros on the Shaftesbury Memorial Fountain, Piccadilly Circus, was kept in the college during World War II.

 Demography

 Governance

 Englefield Green is located in the Borough of Runnymede and Weybridge.

 It was represented in Parliament by former Conservative MP Philip Hammond from 1997 until his resignation in 2019.
 It is currently represented by Conservative MP Ben Spencer.

-The village is divided into two wards for the purpose of Borough Council elections – East (Cllr Jap Sohi, Cllr Marisa Heath) and West (Cllr Mike Kusneraitis, Cllr Nigel King, Cllr Nick Prescot).
+The village is divided into two wards for the purpose of Borough Council elections – East (Cllr Andrea Berardi, Cllr Trevor Gates) and West (Cllr Abby King, Cllr Eliza Kettle, Cllr Nick Prescot).
 The village is represented on Surrey County Council by Cllr Marisa Heath.